Request an appointment

 In Kenya, malaria poses a very real risk outside Nairobi.
 One of the highest risk areas is Mombasa which is where many travellers will find themselves at some time.
 Malaria is transmitted by the bite of an infected mosquito and so the first line of defence is to protect yourself against mosquito bites.
 Malaria Prophylaxis may be prescribed to you during your consultation depending on your itinerary.

 In general, travellers to Nairobi find that the level of health care facilities are good.
 Doctors in Kenya speak English and the level of care they provide is usually excellent for the holiday maker.
+Pharmacies and medical centres are accessible in most parts of Kenya but the availability and quality of medical care can vary.
+Ensure to have an adequate supply of any prescription medications with you if travelling outside of the main urban centres.

 Some travellers to Kenya will have no particular itinerary planned and so start their holiday from either Nairobi or Mombasa.
 Those planning to go off the beaten track should register with the Irish Counsel.
 Great care should always